pydicom/dicom-cleaner/README.md

 # Dicom Scraper

-This is currently under development, and builds a Singularity image to run text (letter detection) on a demo image.
-If this is a route we want to go, this can be tweaked to accept a dicom file, and have some logic for finding and removing classified regions.
+This is currently under development, and builds a Docker image to run text (letter detection) on a demo image.
+You can either detect (just find and report) or clean the data (and save cleaned png images).
+If this is a route we want to go, the data can be saved as dicom proper.

 ## Docker
 First, to build the image (or just skip to download and use version built on [Docker Hub](https://hub.docker.com/r/vanessa/dicom-scraper/)):